CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-template-text.md

 ## Related information

-You can only retrieve the text version of templates that you created earlier with a POST call to the <a href="/support/api/post-template">/v1/template</a>
+You can only retrieve the text version of templates that you created earlier with a POST call to the [/v1/template](/support/api/post-template) method.
-method.